-Being the largest producer of pecans, the US commercially grows pecan in fifteen states.
+Being the largest producer of pecans, the United States commercially grows pecans in fifteen states.
 The following states are home to some of the biggest pecan farms: California, Florida, Georgia, Alabama, Arkansas, Arizona, Kansas, Louisiana, Missouri, Oklahoma, South Carolina, Mississippi, North Carolina, New Mexico, and Texas.
 Georgia, Mexico, and Texas are the leading states in growing pecans.

 Most people think that pecans originate from southern parts of the United States.
 However, many people are surprised to find out that they were first known to the Europeans.
 The Native Americans consumed and traded pecans long ago.
 However, it was Europeans who made the use and selling of pecans popular in the 16th century.

 Europeans who first found pecans were Spanish explorers who, at that time, resided in southern parts of the US.
 They started trading pecans to the other regions of the world, and then gradually pecan farms and orchards started to grow in certain states of the US.

 Pecans grow in orchards or groves of trees.
 Groves are groups of trees that grow naturally while orchards are planted by humans.
 Trees, whether in grooves or orchards, can live for many years with thorough management by expert and dedicated pecan growers.
 Orchards are ideal to grow and sell pecans commercially.

 It takes seven to ten years for a pecan tree to produce nuts.
 However, once the tree begins to give a full supply of nuts, it produces pecans for very long, in some cases more than hundreds of years.